Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Scrophulariaceae

 Photograph by Mike Plagens

 Perennial herb restricted to springs/seeps.
 Bright red flowers are two-lipped, with four long stamens and a long exserted style.
-This image is hosted at Wikimedia Commons.
 Detailed Description

 Seep Monkey Flower